tytydraco/yessleep/out/Theres_A_Safe_In_My_Wifes_Basement_She_Wont_Tell_Me_Whats_Inside.md

 But the word private sat in the room with us for the rest of the night.

 It floated around, surfaced, drifted away.
 Came back when she laughed at something on the television.
 Came back when I turned off the light.
-Came back at 3am when I lay there listening to her breathe and couldn't remember how to stop thinking.
+Came back at 3am when I lay next to her watching her chest rise and fall, and couldn't remember how to stop thinking.

-I lay awake listening to her breathe and I thought that there are things inside the people we love that we will never be given access to
+As I lay awake listening to her breathe, I told myself that there are things inside the people we love that we will never be given access to.

 I thought that was probably fine.
 I thought that right up until I stopped believing it.